 Phở or pho is a Vietnamese soup consisting of broth, rice noodles called bánh phở, a few herbs, and meat, primarily made with either beef or chicken.
-Pho is a popular street food in Vietnam and the specialty of a number of restaurant chains around the world.
+Pho is popular street food in Vietnam and the specialty of a number of restaurant chains around the world.

 I was visiting a friend who made this a few days ago.
 It was quite delicious.